xin-huang/dadi-cli/README.md

 For inferring demographic models, we use the spectrum from the synonymous SNPs.
 Here, we use the `split_mig` model.
 In this model, the ancestral population diverges into two populations, which then have an instantaneous change of population size with migration between the two populations overtime.
 To find out the parameters of the `split_mig` model, users can use `dadi-cli Model --names split_mig`.

 To start the inference, users should choose the initial value for each of the parameters with `--p0`, and specify the lower bounds and upper bounds for these parameters with `--lbounds` and `--ubounds`.
 We can fix parameters with `--constants`. `-1` indicates there is no boundary or not fixed for a parameter.
 Beside the four parameters in the `split_mig` model, we also use `--misid` to include a parameter measuring the proportion of alleles that their ancestral states are misidentified as the last parameter.
 Therefore, we have five parameters in total.
-Because we need to run optimization several times to find out a converged result with maximum likelihood, users can use `--optimizations` to specify how many times the optimization will run. the `--threads` option will allow you to pass in the number of CPUs you want to use to run optimizations in parallele.
+Because we need to run optimization several times to find out a converged result with maximum likelihood, users can use `--optimizations` to specify how many times the optimization will run.
+The `--threads` option will allow you to pass in the number of CPUs you want to use to run optimizations in parallele.
 As well, because our 1000 Genomes data is fairly large we can increase the maximum number of parameter sets each optimization will use with `--maxeval` and use our own grid points with `--grids`.

     dadi-cli InferDM --fs ./examples/results/fs/1KG.YRI.CEU.100.synonymous.snps.unfold.fs --model split_mig --misid --p0 1 1 .5 1 .5 --ubounds 10 10 1 10 1 --lbounds 10e-3 10e-3 10e-3 10e-3 10e-5 --grids 100 120 140 --output ./examples/results/demo/1KG.YRI.CEU.100.split_mig.demo.params --optimizations 5 --threads 5 --maxeval 200